Importance

 Should ACI revise its position on climate change in the future, AOT will undertake a review of its support approach to ensure alignment with the updated direction, in line with the Paris Agreement Review and Monitoring Process.

 In support of climate change mitigation aligned with the Paris Agreement, Airports of Thailand Public Company Limited (AOT) has engaged in knowledge exchange on airport operations and cultivated strategic relationships with executives from airports in other regions.
 These efforts have enhanced market and trade opportunities through business alliances and trade associations, while also strengthening AOT’s reputation as a leader in air cargo transportation—particularly in addressing climate change under the Net Zero agenda.
+Membership in associations focused on climate-related issues also reflects AOT’s role in supporting policies and initiatives to mitigate the impacts of climate change at the international level.

 Management Approach